Introduction to HTML Entities

 Example #1 – Non-Breaking Space

 Additional space between the words is given by using Non- Breaking entities.
-Following is an implementation of Non-Breaking space between the sentence.
+Following is an implementation of the Non-Breaking space between the sentence.
 A single wide space is included.

 <title> Non-Breaking Space Example</title>